 If you want a longer hike, you can explore the main trails which will take you through the entire reserve.
 Once you reach Abalone Cove Beach, head towards the end of the beach and look for a dirt road climbing towards the hillside.
 This will take you towards Portuguese Viewpoint, which boasts spectacular views of the coast.
-From here, you can continue your journey towards Sacred Cove.
+From here, you can continue your journey toward Sacred Cove.

 Abalone Cove Beach

 Be ready for a short 15-minute hike on a trail leading to the beach.
-Water resistant footwear durable enough for sandy and rocky terrain is recommended.
+Water-resistant footwear durable enough for sandy and rocky terrain is recommended.

 Here are some activities to enjoy at Abalone Cove Beach:

 - See the tide pools – Abalone Cove Beach is known as one of the top tide pool spots in the Los Angeles area.
 To get the most out of your trip, try to time your visit during the low tide.
 Keep your eyes open for a shallow sea cave, which is populated by all sorts of aquatic species including octopi, starfish, sea slugs, sea anemones, and more.

 - Diving – Abalone Cove is an easy entry point into the water during calm currents.
 Divers will be able to reach depths ranging from 12 to 50 feet.
 There’s an incredible array of sea life thriving underneath the waters including sheepshead fish, giant crabs, horn sharks, electric torpedo rays, and many more.
 You can also spot a large kelp bed and a submerged reef on the west side of the cove.